adrianomr/video-encoder/readme.md

 Sometimes goroutines need to share a resource.
 This is done through channels.
 A routine sends a message through a channel, another routine emptys the channel and uses the data.
 When first routine won't write data in the channel anymore, it can close the channel.

+## Go Mod

+Gerenciador de pacotes.
+Comandos:

+go mod init video-encoder -> gera arquivo go.mod

+to add a new dependency, you just need to import it

+go run -> before running, all dependencies will be downloaded

 ## Service Architecture

 ### Success